 The floor was littered with shattered bottles of wine.
 The red and purple liquids seeped in between the remnants of the glass bottles and around the fallen platters that once held them up.
 The silver platters themselves reflected a startling scene.

 An invisible line now divided the men and women who had been casually chattering just a moment earlier.
-They faced that invisible line—rather, each other—in frigid silence.
+They faced that invisible line—rather, each other —in frigid silence.
 The Romanos were on the right and the Campanas were on the left.
 In-between them and eclipsing the invisible line was the table Ricardo and the Campana don had been seated at.
-It was almost perfect reflection accented by the weapons they had pointed at the divide, at each other.
+It was an almost perfect reflection accented by the weapons both sides had pointed at the divide, at each other.
 Normal pistols, conducting guns, conjured guns.

 “Enough!” came a furious shout from the corner of the room.
 It was Fortuna who was now pushing herself between the two groups.
 Storming over to the Romano side of the room, she slapped away the gun that Bendetto had been pointing at a stocky Campana capo.
 “This isn’t the time to be doing this!”